 By February 2020, the NIC program was on schedule to start recruiting students.
 In his capacity as a columnist with News North, Roy wrote about the program coming to Yellowknife.
 Immediately, the college and Dene Wellness Warriors were inundated with inquiries and interest.
 Cody Erasmus graduated from Rhodes’ Professional Counselling program in the spring and was hired as the Program Coordinator.
 He immediately helped students enroll and prepare for NIC to start in the fall of 2020.

 A press release was issued announcing that NIC was moving forward.
-As news spread through the NWT, endorsements from Indigenous leaders helped create momentum and APTN wrote a story that was aired nationally in May.
+As news spread through the NWT, endorsements from Indigenous leaders helped create momentum and APTN and CBC wrote a story that was aired nationally.
 Enrollment numbers in the NIC program steadily increased.

 On September 28th, 2020 the NIC program began its first semester online with students knowing they would transfer to Yellowknife-based classes as soon as conditions allowed.
 A Feeding of the Fire ceremony and symbolic drum dance was held in the Yellowknives Dene First Nation community of Ndilo to formally start the program.
 APTN covered the celebration: